Discerning ground state and photoemission-induced spin textures in altermagnetic $\alpha$-MnTe: Results and discussions

 At the same time, the linear dichroism and the corresponding spectral weight distribution (Fig. \ref{figure: ARPES}(a-b)) can not be explained solely by standard dipole selection rules \cite{moser2017experimentalist}.
 The angular distribution of photoelectrons observed with $p$-polarized light does not contradict the dipole selection rules of photoemission from $p_z$ orbitals (since these Te bands near $E_F$ have the dominant $p$-orbital component along the c-axis \cite{krempasky2024altermagnetic}).
 However, $s$-polarized light should result in an intensity minimum within the scattering plane (for all $p$ and $d$ orbital components), which is exactly the opposite with respect to our experimental observation.
 Apart from a violation of dipole selection rules and the plane-wave final state picture of photoemission, we hypothesize a selective photoexcitation of different N\'eel domains by linearly-polarized light.
 Spectral weight is enhanced within the scattering plane, when $\vv{E}$ is perpendicular to it, emphasizing mostly domains with the N\'eel vector perpendicular to $\vv{E}$.
 As will be explained below, this selectivity also affects the observed spin polarization of photoelectrons.

-In Figure \ref{figure: SARPES}(a) we present the calculated spin signal along $\overline{\text{K}}-\overline{\Gamma}-\overline{\text{K}}$ for the configuration with six equally contributing domains.
-Contrary from what would be expected from the ground state spin texture, a clear antisymmetric spin signal is present close to the zone center.
-As discussed above, this spin polarization originates purely from the selection rules of the photoemission process and is also visible close to the Fermi level in the experimental SARPES data obtained for small in-plane momenta ($k_{||}\approx 0.2~\text{\AA}^{-1}$).
-For larger momenta, the spin signal is expected to be practically zero in this case of a balanced domain configuration, which is related to the spin-compensated polarization of the ground state.
+In Figure \ref{figure: SARPES}(a) we present the calculated spin signal along $\overline{\text{K}}-\overline{\Gamma}-\overline{\text{K}}$ for the configuration with six equally contributing domains and p-polarized light.
+Contrary to what would be expected from the ground state spin texture, a clear antisymmetric spin signal is present close to the zone center.
+As discussed above, this spin polarization originates purely from the selection rules of the photoemission process and is also visible close to the Fermi level in the experimental SARPES data obtained for small in-plane momenta ($k_{||}\approx 0.2~\text{\AA}^{-1}$) in the lower panel of Figure \ref{figure: SARPES}(a).
+This antisymmetric spin texture for a balanced domain structure when using p-polarised light, explains the Rashba-like spin signal obtained for MnTe single crystals under these conditions \cite{zeng2025non}.
+For larger momenta, the spin signal is expected to be practically zero in our case of a balanced domain configuration and $h\nu\approx 80$, which is related to the spin-compensated polarization of the ground state.